Monday, December 19, 2016

 1 cup water

-Whir the ingredients in a blender, and let sit for at least one hour to settle down before making the pancakes.
+Whir the ingredients in a blender and let the batter rest for at least one hour before making the pancakes.

-Pour the batter in the hot pan, and immediately swirl to coat the bottom of the pan.
-When the pancake is cooked on one side, slide it onto a plate with the cooked side up.
-I don't cook the second side because my grandmother didn't, but I have a cousin who does so do what works best for you by trial and error.
-The pancakes can be stacked one on top of another.
-Keep working until all the batter is used up.
+Use about 2 tablespoons of batter per pancake, depending on your skillet.
+For my 8-inch pan, a 1½-ounce ladle works perfectly.
+Pour the batter into the hot pan and immediately swirl to coat the bottom.
+When it’s cooked on one side, slide it onto a plate with the cooked side up.
+I don’t cook the second side—my grandmother didn’t—but I have a cousin who does.
+Do what works best for you.

-Lightly oil a half sheet or quarter sheet pan depending on how much you are making.
-Coat the pan with a thin coat of whatever tomato sauce you will be using.
+Lightly oil a half sheet or quarter sheet pan, depending on the quantity.
+Coat the bottom with a thin layer of tomato sauce.

 Assembly

 Take a pancake with the cooked side up.
-You will put the (best if chilled) filling on the cooked side.
-Put about 2-½ tablespoons of the filling onto the crepe, and roll it up like a cigar, not too tight as it will puff up a little when it cooks.
-Place it seam side down in the prepared half sheet pan.
+Spoon about 2½ tablespoons of chilled filling onto it and roll it up like a cigar—not too tightly, as it will puff up a bit as it cooks.
+Place seam side down in the prepared pan.

-When the pan is filled with stuffed pancakes - now manicotti - put a thin coating of tomato sauce over everything, and place it in a 325°F oven, and bake for 30 to 45 minutes.
-You want the manicotti hot enough so the cheese inside melts.
-Serve as is or with a little more sauce on top.
+Once the pan is filled with stuffed pancakes—now manicotti—spoon a thin layer of tomato sauce over them.
+Bake in a preheated 325°F oven for 30 to 45 minutes, until the manicotti is heated through and the cheese inside is melted.
+Serve as is, or with a little more sauce on top.

 No comments: